fiskaltrust/middleware-demo/C/REST/Journal/README.md

 Building the curl library for windows is a complicated process.
 [This](https://albertino80.github.io/building.html) guide is a good starting point.

+After the library is compiled all the following dll files have to be added to system32 or next to the executable.<br>`libcrypto-1_1.dll, zlibwapi.dll, nghttp2.dll, libssl-1_1.dll, libssh2.dll, libcurl.dll`

+> _**Note:** If the program is executed from window it throws error about the dll it is missing._

+Also the curl certificate has to be obtained.<br> Downloaded the Windows curl from [curl](https://curl.haxx.se/windows/) and copy the `curl-ca-bundle.crt` to the project folder.

 > _**Note:** We do not recommend working with C and REST on windows since building curl takes a lot of effort._

 ### Linux